sethdeckard/m3u8/README.md

 * Allows all options to be configured on a playlist (caching, version, etc.)
 * Supports I-Frames (Intra frames) and Byte Ranges in Segments.
 * Supports subtitles, closed captions, alternate audio and video, and comments.
+# Supports Session Data in master playlists.
 * Can write playlist to an IO object (StringIO/File, etc) or access string via to_s.
 * Can read playlists into a model (Playlist and Items) from an IO object.
+* Any tag or attribute supported by the object model is supported both parsing and generation of m3u8 playlists.

 ## Missing (but planned) Features
 * Support for encrypted segments.